There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 To fill up your stomach, make gourmet stops at the many food festivals along the way, that serve local delicacies.

 Tord Litleskare is a free-spirited chap.
-He works as a photographer and editor-in-chief of Gaffa Norway, a branch of the Nordic countries’ largest music magazine.
+He works as a photographer and project manager and editor for Musikkontoret.no, a resource site for the Norwegian music industry.

-“Luckily, at Gaffa we are free to cover music and artists that we care for personally, and that freedom strongly influences where I travel in the summer festival season.”
+“Luckily, I am free to cover music and artists that I care for personally, and that freedom strongly influences where I travel in the summer festival season.”

 For a safe start, Tord points out festivals in the bigger cities, as he believes he will find the most interesting artist there.
 It could be the Pstereo festival in Trondheim, Utopia in Stavanger, Øyafestivalen and OverOslo in Oslo, and Bergenfest in his native town of Bergen.